Lia Nici: Elections

 After failing to be selected as parliamentary candidate in Great Grimsby and Scunthorpe, Nici stood as the Conservative candidate for the safe Labour seat of Kingston upon Hull North in 2017, losing to sitting Labour MP Diana Johnson by 14,322 votes.

 In May 2018, Nici was elected as a councillor for the Scartho ward of North East Lincolnshire Council.
 In August 2019, she was selected as the Conservative candidate for Great Grimsby for the 2019 snap general election.
 She won the seat with 54.9% of the vote and a margin of 7,331 votes over Labour, who had held the seat for 74 years; defeating the sitting Labour MP Melanie Onn, who had represented Great Grimsby since Austin Mitchell's retirement in 2015.

-In the 2024 General Election, held in July 2024, Nici lost her seat in the Great Grimsby and Cleethorpes constituency as voters opted to return to a Labour MP under Melanie Onn once again; losing by 7,067 votes and ultimately finishing third behind Reform UK whose candidate received 10,533 votes.
+In the 2024 General Election, held in July 2024, Nici stood in the Great Grimsby and Cleethorpes constituency, the successor to the Great Grimsby constituency, but lost her seat, coming in third place. constituency.
+Labour's Melanie Onn, who had held the Great Grimsby seat from 2015-2019, won the seat with 15,336 votes, with Reform UK's candidate Oliver Freeston receiving 10,533 votes and Lia Nici coming third with 8,269 votes.